 Add on CIFOR tools for FLR

+Subheader

+The Bonn Challenge is implemented through a number of approaches and mechanisms.
+These include national plans, which may be embedded in other initiatives.
+Needs to be edited/added to

+More than 14.3 million hectares of conservation and restoration around the world are planned through the Green Climate Fund (GCF) and Global Environment Facility (GEF).
+Activities include improved management, forest and landscape restoration, agroforestry, sustainable agriculture and pasture management, and others.
+However, so far only 4 percent of this has moved beyond the approval phase.
+The majority of these projects are in tropical regions in Latin America, West Africa and Southeast Asia.

+AFR 100 and Initiative 20 x 20 description to be added

+Subheader

 Since 2017, the IUCN-administered Bonn Challenge Barometer has worked with government officials and implementing agencies in various countries to define parameters of FLR success, identify appropriate progress indicators, and develop appropriate reporting structures with quality control measures.
 The information for the Barometer is self reported by countries to the secretariat of the Bonn Challenge, IUCN, adhering to the systematic database and guidelines found in the Barometer Protocol.
 In some cases, data collection was also conducted by IUCN staff and consultants.
 A total of 19 countries out of 51 Bonn Challenge pledges provided data to IUCN in 2018, the first year of application of the Barometer.
 Detailed information, however, currently remains limited to six countries.
+In this section, we highlight developments from four of those countries – the United States, Brazil, Rwanda, and El Salvador.

 In the United States, the implementation of FLR activities was achieved through policy changes that provided guidance for restoration and joint implementation efforts within Federal Agencies responsible for federal land management.
 Much of the restoration undertaken in the US was to resolve forest management issues concerning fire and pests and to restore and protect watersheds, and these commercial, safety, and water security issues helped the US justify its 8 billion USD public-spending on restoration.
+The USA’s Bonn Challenge commitment was made possible by the USFS’s dedication to FLR and supported and realized by a broad base consisting of multiple NGOs as well as private and public organisations.
+The official Forest Service Manual “Chapter 2020: Ecosystem Restoration” and the Agricultural Act of 2014 sustain the USFS’s progress towards it’s restoration targets.

 In the tropics, Brazil reported large areas of regeneration, established through improved land governance that allowed coordination and implementation of restoration efforts across public and private sectors.
+Contributions to the Bonn Challenge serve two vegetation-recovery related targets of the Brazilian governmnet: NDC and PROVEG.
+Several policies and instruments support FLR approcaches such as the National Policy on Climate Change, the Native Vegetation Protection law as well as the National Conservation Areas System and National Biodiversity Strategy.
+These policy developments are accompanied by community engagement of a strong social and environmental movement inclunding the Brazilian Coalition on Climate, Forests and and Agriculture as well as PACTO.
 The government’s planning for restoration included both ecological and financial criteria to select priority areas, and Brazil used ROAM and remote sensing to map and estimate the restoration potential across their landscapes.
 These planning efforts were bolstered by cross-ministry coordination in policy design and implementation.
 The government also provided support to private landowners to meet their legal requirements under national forest policy, which in turn enabled restoration on additional lands.
 The sustainability of these efforts is uncertain in the light of the change in government in Brazil and the policy priorities of the new government.